webwealthme/waybackmachine-spam-check/README.md

 # waybackmachine-spam-check
+An older project that nees heavy refactoring.

-Just enter a website name and you will know if the domain was spamed in the past.
+Just enter a website name and you will know if the domain was spamed in the past using wayback machine history.